zepinglee/citeproc-js/manual/citeproc-doc.rst

    in their original form will not have their given name part truncated to initials, regardless of the setting provided by the CSL style.
 Default is ``false``.

+``setAutoVietnameseNames()``
+   With argument ``true``, the processor will attempt to identify Vietnamese names, and format them correctly, with the family name always in first position.
+Default is ``false``, because there is a small possibility of false positives when this code is enabled.